English at Westminster

 Children are regularly assessed so that we know children's next steps and can ensure they keep up with our teaching program.
 This is supported by our ‘phonics tracker’ assessment tool.
 Parents are regularly informed of children's next steps and given materials to support children at home.

 We have in place a systematic 1:1 intervention program to support our lowest readers to keep up with their phonics that works alongside and matches all systems, resources and strategies they receive in their phonics lessons.
 This is used in both KS1 and KS2.
-We also use BRP, Rapid reading and Wiki Prim to support struggling readers in KS2.
+We also use BRP and ‘Speedy 5’ to support struggling readers in KS2.

 Guided Reading at Westminster Primary Academy:

-In Key Stage 1, we do whole class guided reading sessions supported by Pearson bug club guided reading.
+In Key Stage 1, we do whole class guided reading sessions supported by Bug Club.
 We have a clear teaching sequence which allows children to move from decoding to expressive reading and is concluded with understanding the text.
 Teachers follow our guidance to ensure that children develop their decoding, vocabulary, fluency and comprehension.

 A range of comprehension skills are taught with the support of the ‘Pawsome Gang’ , who help teach the children the skills of Vocabulary , Inference, Prediction, Retrieval and Sequencing.